phcayres/java-iReport/README.md

 # java-iReport

-Reporting using Jasper on Java - NetBeans project
+Reports using Jasper on Java - NetBeans project

 ## Getting Started
 The package contains examples of Jasper reports (.jrxml) running inside a NetBeans project and PostgreSQL database.